ctsidev/i2b2_shrine_tools/README_testQueriesSetup.txt

                         the output file 'testQueryOutFile.txt' will have this heading: query|execution date-time|mins|secs|UCD|UCI|UCLA|UCSD|UCSF
                         It can be imported into Excel for viewing.

-                TEST QUERY XML file creation:1) Open a browser and log on to the local shrine webclient2) Build the query (e.g. 'asthma', age '0-9 years old') you want to run using the web client  3) Click Run Query -> OK 3) When the results appear in the Query Status box, click on 'Message Log', scroll down to find 'runQueryInstance_fromQueryDefinition', click on it to display its contents.
-4) Copy all the lines next to the pink vertical bar.
-5) Back on the server, 'cd' to the 'queries' folder, open the 'vi' editor (e.g. vi asthmaAge0-9.txt), then insert the text copied in step 46) In the <security> section, edit the 'username' (if change is needed) and '<password>'.
-The <password>line should reflect this (where myPassword is the one associated with the 'username'):           <password>myPassword</password>  7) Save the file.8) On the shrine web client, click on 'Clear' and close the 'Message Log' window9) Repeat steps 2-8 for additional queries
+TEST QUERY XML file creation:
+1) Open a browser and log on to the local shrine webclient
+2) Build the query (e.g. 'asthma', age '0-9 years old') you want to run using the web client
+3) Click Run Query -> OK
+4) When the results appear in the Query Status box, click on 'Message Log', scroll down to find 'runQueryInstance_fromQueryDefinition', click on it to display its contents.
+5) Copy all the lines next to the pink vertical bar.
+6) Back on the server, 'cd' to the 'queries' folder, open the 'vi' editor (e.g. vi asthmaAge0-9.txt), then insert the text copied in step 5
+7) In the <security> section, edit the 'username' (if change is needed) and '<password>'.
+The <password>line should reflect this (where myPassword is the one associated with the 'username'):           <password>myPassword</password>
+8) Save the file.
+9) On the shrine web client, click on 'Clear' and close the 'Message Log' window
+10) Repeat steps 2-9 for additional queries